open5e/open5e-api/README.md

-# open5e is being rebuilt in Django and Vue.js!

 Open5e is a community project driven by a small number of volunteers in their spare time.
 We welcome any and all contributions!
 Please join our Discord to help out: https://discord.gg/9RNE2rY or check out the issue board if you'd like to see what's being worked on!

 The Django API uses Django REST Framework for its browsability and ease of use when developing CRUD endpoints.
 It uses django's default SQLite database, and pulls the data from the /data directory.